 The best Star Wars movies, ranked

 Want to see the Star Wars movies ranked?
 Below, we've done just that, based on IMDb user scores.
-We don't think all of the calls below make a whole lot of sense, but that's the price of a public vote – surely no movie featuring the word 'Younglings' (aka Revenge of the Sith) is better than The Last Jedi.
-And it's impossible to argue with the top two.
+We don't think all of the calls below make a whole lot of sense, but that's the price of a public vote – surely no movie featuring the word 'Younglings' (aka Revenge of the Sith) is better than the unfairly maligned The Last Jedi.
+That said, it's impossible to argue with the top two, both bona fide classics.

 - Star Wars Episode V: The Empire Strikes Back – 8.7